-- the Basic Allowance, Special Responsibility Allowances, Co-optees’ Allowance, Dependants’ Carers’ Allowance (DCA), Subsistence and Overnight Accommodation Allowances are adjusted for inflation by the nationally agreed pay increase for local government employees and rounded up to the nearest pound (£)
+- that Co-optees’ Allowance, Dependant’s Carers’ Allowance (DCA), Subsistence and Overnight Accommodation Allowances are adjusted for inflation by the nationally agreed pay increase for local government employees and rounded up to the nearest pound (£)

-- out of borough mileage rates continue to be indexed to HMRC AMAP mileage rates
+- that out of borough mileage rates continue to be indexed to HMRC AMAP mileage rates

-- the Governance and Audit Committee co-optee is paid an allowance of £291 per year
+- that the Governance & Audit Committee co-optee is paid an allowance of £291 per year

-- the required age of the person providing childcare is amended to “16 or over” and it is clarified that the maximum amount of childcare claimable per approved duty is regardless of the number of dependants a Councillor may have
+- that the required age of the person providing childcare is amended to “16 or over” and it is clarified that the maximum amount of childcare claimable per approved duty is regardless of the number of dependants a councillor may have

-- the proposed changes are implemented from 1 April 2018 with the exception of the Co-optees’ Allowances and changes to the DCA which should be from the date Council agrees the changes
+- that the proposed changes are implemented from 1 April 2018 with the exception of the Co-optees’ Allowances and changes to the DCA which should be from the date council agrees the changes